antlr/antlr4/doc/typescript-target.md

 import { ParseTreeVisitor } from "antlr4";
 import { MyStartRuleContext} from "./MyLanguageParser";
 import MyLanguageVisitor from "./MyLanguageVisitor";
-import { parseMyLangauge } from "./typescript-parse";
+import { parseMyLanguage } from "./typescript-parse";

 type MyVisitResult = void;